top of page

 Counselling Research

-We then use that knowledge to inform our practice as counsellors and our counsellor training programmes.
+We then use that knowledge to inform our practice as counsellors and to develop our counsellor training programmes.

 Young woman talking